 Peruvian shamanism is an easily identifiable aspect of their cultural heritage.

-Peru’s landscape is painted with architectural masterpieces of the Incas and colonial buildings.
+When it comes to architecture Peru is known for its magical landscape painted with architectural masterpieces of the Incas and colonial buildings.

 Incan architecture is the most culturally significant architecture in Peru today.
 The Incan citadel of Machu Picchu is the most recognized feature of Incan architecture.